Space Shuttle Columbia disaster: Second Return to Flight mission (STS-121)

 To address the problem of foam loss for the second Return to Flight mission (STS-121), NASA engineers removed the foam ramp from the protuberance air load (PAL) on the ET, which was the source of the largest piece of debris on STS-114.
 The launch was postponed from its scheduled launch of July 1, 2006, and again on July 2 due to inclement weather at KSC.
-On July 3 a piece of foam approximately 3 by .25 in and weighing 0.0057 lbs broke off from the ET.
+On July 3 a piece of foam approximately 3 by 0.25 in and weighing 0.0057 lb broke off from the ET.
 The mission still launched as scheduled at 2:38 pm (EDT) on July 4.
 After reaching orbit, Discovery performed post-launch inspections of its TPS and docked with the ISS on July 6.
 The orbiter carried a 28 ft remote control orbiter in-flight maintenance cable that could connect the flight deck systems to the avionics system in the mid-deck; it would allow the spacecraft to be landed remotely, to include controlling the landing gear and deploying the parachute.
 On July 12 astronauts Piers Sellers and Michael Fossum performed an EVA to test the NonOxide Adhesive eXperiment (NOAX), which applied protective sealant to samples of damaged TPS tiles.
 Discovery undocked from the ISS on July 14 and safely landed at 9:14 am on July 17 at KSC.
 Had the crew been stranded in orbit, NASA planned to launch Atlantis to rescue them from the ISS.